 Community Engagement played a major role because the TMI will rely heavily on where Corona residents and stakeholders are accessing and using trails.
 The City wishes to engage the community through a series of three community workshops, as well as three public meetings.
 The City of Corona held three community workshops on July 4, 2018, August 13, 2018, and February 7, 2019.
 A Cyclist workshop was also held on March 21, 2019 to solicit input.

 The final Trails Master Inventory document will document the inventory of trails in the City, trail access, nearby parking facilities and access connections to the City’s bicycle network.

-Community input is again needed as we continue the conversation.
-The first of two Community Workshops is scheduled for Tuesday, February 25th from 6 to 8 p.m. at the Circle City Center (365 N. Main Street).
+The first of two Community Workshops was held on Tuesday, February 25th from 6 to 8 p.m. at the Circle City Center (365 N. Main Street).

 May 2019 Trails Master Inventory Draft

 - Santa Ana River Trail (SART) Information Project Website

 - SART Master Plan

 - The draft TMI map can be viewed before the meeting by clicking here.
 The draft objectives and policies can also be viewed online by clicking here.

 - More information is available regarding the Santa Ana River Trail at the bottom of this webpage.